act65/diy-uni-18/datasci.md

 * Rank of high order tensors.
 Various types of decomposition.
 Solving for those decompositions.
 Notation.
 * Reshaping tensors, what is this really doing?
 * What priors do various structures encode?
 Hankel, conv, ... - locality, symmetry, ?
-* Symmetry/structure in the tensor network reflected in the problem?
+* How can the topology of data be build into the topology of a tensor network?
+Symmetry/structure in the tensor network reflected in the problem?
 <!-- * Relationship to learning? (matrix completion?)
 [X_train, Y_train], [X_test, ?]. -->
 <!-- * What is happening when you contract over two paths? (marginalisation of two variables?) -->
 <!-- how are they trained? -->